xtomasnemec/ASUS-TUF-Z270-Mark-2-ReBarUEFI/README.md

     * Disable Above 4G encoding ```Advanced mode/Boot/Above 4G Decoding - Disabled```

       * Save changes and exit
+> [!WARNING]
+> If you are using Intel ARC you will have to plug in your iGPU
   * Enter the BIOS and boot form the USB
       * Wait for the update to finish and reboot
 > [!CAUTION]
 > ***Do not!*** power off your computer while updating.
 This will brick your motherboard.
-If this happens your motherboard will enter BIOS Recovery mode and it will try to reflash the stock BIOS from the USB (I included the 1301 BIOS in [Installer.zip](https://github.com/xtomasnemec/ASUS-TUF-Z270-Mark-2-ReBarUEFI/releases/) so you can reflash it without using a second PC)
+If this happens your motherboard will enter BIOS Recovery mode and it will try to reflash the stock BIOS from the USB (I included the 1301 BIOS in [Installer8thGEN.zip](https://github.com/xtomasnemec/ASUS-TUF-Z270-Mark-2-ReBarUEFI/releases/) so you can reflash it without using a second PC)
 >
 > **I accept no responsibility for bricked motherboards**

   * Boot to BIOS and disable CSM ```Advanced mode/Boot/CSM/Launch CSM - Disabled```
 * Enable Above 4G encoding ```Advanced mode/Boot/Above 4G Decoding - Enabled```
  * Save changes and exit
+ * Now you can plug in your monitor to the dGPU **(Intel ARC only)**

 ## Configuration
   * Configure ReBAR with [Configurator.exe](https://github.com/xtomasnemec/ASUS-TUF-Z270-Mark-2-ReBarUEFI/releases)